-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 2.2 Are break fees permitted in your jurisdiction (by a buyer and/or the target)?
 If so, under what conditions will they generally be payable?
 What restrictions and other considerations should be addressed in formulating break fees?

-There is no express restriction on break fees in the Cayman Islands Stock Exchange's Code on Takeovers and Mergers and Rules Governing Substantial Acquisitions of Shares.
-Break fees are a common feature of cross-border private M&A transactions.
-The directors of the Cayman company will need to be satisfied that:
+There is no express restriction on break fees in the Cayman Islands Stock Exchange Code on Takeovers and Mergers and Rules Governing Substantial Acquisitions of Shares or generally under Cayman Islands law.
+Break fees are a common feature of cross-border M&A transactions to incentivise parties to consummate the transaction.
+They can also act to deter competing offers by other would-be-buyers.
+With increased competition for attractive targets, reverse break fees (where the bidder has to pay) and mutual break fees are now also seen.
+The terms of any break fees will be deal specific and will depend on the relative strength of the parties' negotiating positions, although they are generally designed to compensate a party for its out-of-pocket costs and expenditure if the other party backs out of the deal.
+The directors of the Cayman Islands company will need to be satisfied that:

 - entering into the break fee arrangement is in the best interests of the company; and